 Middle school is a unique time in a person's life and is very different from elementary school.
 Therefore, we are creating our middle school with the specific needs of the middle school child in mind.
 Our middle school model will look very different from our elementary model.
 The teenage years are a time of tremendous change.
 An adolescent's brain is rapidly growing and developing.
 By approaching instruction using the latest in brain research, teachers will tailor their instruction to what the students need from a brain perspective.
 Our smaller school and class size will help the children develop a strong self-identity and sense of belonging within the community.
 Our core value classes, including Bible, study skills, and a focus on emotional intelligence.

 Our middle school students will have homework.
 Research does show a correlation between homework at the middle school level and student achievement.
-This is different from the elementary level, where Dunn Prep does not have homework and instead encourages other after school activities.
+This is different from the elementary level, where Woodland Elementary Academy does not have homework and instead encourages other after school activities.
 As a result, we will be incorporating study skills instruction into our middle school model so that our children are prepared to take on this new responsibility.

 Our school follows the Manatee County school calendar.
 Please refer to the calendar section of our website for specifics.

 We use a standards-based grading system.
 Rather than a traditional letter grade system, standards-based grading provides students and families with much more detail about how the child is progressing in each subject area.
 Students receive a report card 4 times per year with 2 conferences during the year.
 Teachers are always available through email to answer parent questions about a child’s individual progress.

 We use the SAT 10 and administer the test in April.
 This assessment is a nationally normed test and shows how our students are performing compared to students across the nation who are at the same grade level.
 Students are assessed in both reading and math.